bcnmy/docs/docs/tutorials/utils/offsetGasValues.md

 ### Overview

-This tutorial demonstrates how to increase user operation gas values by a percentage.
+This tutorial provides insights into adjusting user operation gas values by a specified percentage.

 :::caution
-This should only be used in urgent cases, where for some reason our gas estimates are not enough.
+Exercise caution when implementing this approach.
+It is recommended to use this only for urgent situations where gas estimates fall short for specific operations.
 :::

+For instance, if gas estimates for verificationGasLimitOffsetPct and preVerificationGasOffsetPct are inaccurately low, this method allows for increasing these values by a defined percentage.

 ```typescript
 const encodedCall = encodeFunctionData({